keith27staines/iOSApp/README.md

 ### Step-by-step guid to building a release

-1. You will need to have an Apple developer account which is also a member of the Founders4Schools iOS team.
-Alternatively, if you have been given access by F4S, you can use the already correctly configured account dev@founders4schools.org.uk.
+1. You will need to have an Apple developer account which is also a member of the Workfinder iOS team.

 2. Use a computer running macOS Catalina.
 More or less any machine will do in a pinch, from a 2013 MacBook Air up, but you will experience far less frustration if you have a machine with 16GB+ RAM and a multi-core processor.